Spectral and dynamical results related to certain non-integer base expansions on the unit interval: Introduction and main results

 \section{Introduction and main results}

 Let us fix two integers $n\geq 2$ and $q\geq 1$.
 There exists a unique positive number (see Lemma \ref{lemmagh2})

 which obeys the following equation:

 We consider representations of real numbers in non-integer base $\beta$ of the type \eqref{1}, which are called $\beta$-expansions.
 Expansions in non-integer bases were firstly introduced by the seminal work of R{\'e}nyi \cite{Re}, as a generalization of the standard integer base expansions.
-The original method to determine the \virg{digits} is the greedy algorithm \cite{Re,Pa, Pe}, which is tightly connected to the study of the map $T_\beta:[0,1)\mapsto [0,1)$ given by $T_\beta(x)=\beta x-\lfloor \beta x\rfloor$ see \eqref{march1} and Appendix \ref{sec:gral}.
+The original method to determine the \virg{digits} is the greedy algorithm \cite{Re,Pa, Pe}, which is tightly connected to the study of the map

+see Appendix \ref{app:gral} for some of its basic properties.
 Without putting certain restrictions on the coefficients, such expansions are far from being unique (see \cite{KLP} and references therein).
 Such expansions are also related to symbolic dynamics \cite{Bl, Pa, Re}, which is not the main focus of the current paper.

 We are mostly interested in the investigation of certain spectral and dynamical properties of the transfer (or Perron-Frobenius) operator $\T:L^p([0,1])\mapsto L^p([0,1])$ with $p\geq 1$, and its associated composition (or Koopman) operator $\K$, which are induced by the above map $T_\beta$ \cite{LY, Suz, Wal}.